 Do swimming pools add value to a home?

-Provided it is a nice, well-maintained pool then in the right area it does add value to a home.
-In Arizona for example it is more desirable, or even essential, to have one than in upstate New York.
-It may not add as much as it costs to install it though.
+Provided it is a nice, well-maintained pool, it adds value to a home in the right area.
+In Arizona, for example, it is more desirable, or even essential, to have one than in upstate New York.
+However, it may not add as much as it costs to install it.

 Oddly, it can make your house harder to sell in some ways.
-Quite a large proportion of buyers might see a pool as an expensive luxury they can do without so might not be interested in your house for that reason.
+Quite a large proportion of buyers might see a pool as an expensive luxury they can do without, so they might not be interested in your house for that reason.

 Does the Fire Department fill swimming pools?